-3-5 Heat Only Control
+3-4 Heat Only Control

-Heat Only ON-OFF Control: Select REVR for OUT1, Set PB1 to 0, SP1 is used to adjust set point value, O1HY is used to adjust dead band for ON-OFF control, TIME is used to adjust the dwell timer (enabled by selecting TIMR for A1FN or A2FN).
-The output 1 hysteresis (O1HY) is enabled in case of PB1 = 0.
+Heat Only ON-OFF Control: Select REVR for OUT1, Set PB1 to 0, SP1 is used to adjust the set point value, O1HY is used to adjust the dead band for ON-OFF control, TIME is used to adjust the dwell timer (enabled by selecting TIMR for A1FN or A2FN).
+The output 1 hysteresis(O1HY) is enabled when the proportional band is set to 0(off).
 The heat only on-off control function is shown in the following diagram:

-The ON-OFF control may still introduce excessive process oscillation if hysteresis is minimized to the smallest.
-If ON-OFF control is set (i.e. PB1 = 0), Tl1, TD1, CYC1, OFST, CPB and PL1 will be hidden and have no function to the system.
-The manual mode, auto-tuning, self-tuning and bumpless transfer will be disabled too.
+The ON-OFF control may introduce excessive process oscillation even if hysteresis is minimized.
+If ON-OFF control is set (ie. PB1=0), TI1, TD1, CYC1, OFST, CPB and PL1 will be hidden and have no function to the system.
+The manual mode, auto-tuning, self-tuning and bumpless transfer will be disabled as well.

 Heat only P (or PD) control: Select REVR for OUT1, set TI1 to 0, SP1 is used to adjust set point value, TIME is used to adjust the dwell timer (enabled by selecting TIMR for A1FN or A2FN).
-OFST been enabled in case of TI1 = 0 is used to adjust the control offset (manual reset).
-Adjust CYC1 according to the output 1 type (O1TY).
-Generally, CYC1 = $0.5 \sim 2$ sec for SSRD and SSR, CYC1= $10 \sim 20$ sec for relay output .CYC1 is ignored if linear output is selected for O1TY.
-O1HY is hidden if PB1 is not equal to 0.
+When TI1=0 the OFST parameter is used to adjust the offset or "manual reset".
+Adjust CYC1 according to the output 1 type (O1TY) .Generally, CYC1= $0.5\sim2$ sec for SSRD and SSR, the CYC1=10 ~20 sec for a relay output.
+CYC1 is ignored if the linear output is selected for O1TY.
+O1HY is hidden if Proportional band(PB1) is not equal to 0.

-OFST Function: OFST is measured by % with range 0 - 100.0%.
-In the steady state (i.e. process has been stabilized) if the process value is lower than the set point by a definite value, say 5°C, while 20°C is used for PB1, that is lower 25%, then increase OFST 25%, and vice versa.
-After adjusting OFST value, the process value will be varied and eventually, coincide with set point.
-Using the P control (Tl1 set to 0), the auto-tuning and self-tuning are disabled.
-Refer to section 3-21 "manual tuning" for the adjustment of PB1 and TD1.
-Manual reset (adjust OFST) is not practical because the load may change from time to time and often need to adjust OFST repeatedly.
-The PID control can avoid this situation.
+OFST Function: OFST is measured by % with a range of 0 - 100.0 %.
+Under a steady state, (ie. the process temperature has been stabilized) if the process value is lower than the set point by a definite value of say 5°C, while 20°C is used for PB1, that is lower 25 %, then increase the OFST 25 %, and vice versa.
+After adjusting the OFST value, the process value will be varied and eventually, coincide with set point.
+Using the P control (TI1 set to 0), the auto-tuning and self-tuning are disabled.Refer to Section 3-20 " manual tuning " for the adjustment of PB1 and TD1.
+The Manual reset adjustment (OFST) is not practical because the load may change from time to time and require repetitive OFST adjustments.
+The PID control will prevent this situation.

-Heat only PID control: Selecting REVR for OUT1, SP1 is used to adjust set point value.
+Heat only PID control: Selecting REVR(heating) for OUT1, SP1 is used to adjust the set point value.
 TIME is used to adjust the dwell timer (enabled by selecting TIMR for A1FN or A2FN).
-PB1 and Tl1 should not be zero.
+PB1 and Tl1 should not be set to zero.
 Adjust CYC1 according to the output 1 type (O1TY).
-Generally, CYC1 = $0.5 \sim 2$ sec for SSRD and SSR, CYC1 = $10 \sim 20$ sec for relay output.
+Generally, CYC1 = 0.5 \sim 2 sec for SSRD and SSR, the CYC1 = 10 \sim 20 sec for a relay output.
 CYC1 is ignored if linear output is selected for O1TY.

-In most cases the self-tuning can be used to substitute the auto-tuning.
-See Section 3-19.
-If self-tuning is not used (select NONE for SELF), then use auto-tuning for the new process, or set PB1, TI1 and TD1 with historical values.
-See section 3-20 for auto-tuning operation.
-If the control result is still unsatisfactory, then use manual tuning to improve the control.
-See section 3-21 for manual tuning.
-ETR-3400 contains a very clever PID and Fuzzy algorithm to achieve a very small overshoot and very quick response to the process if it is properly tuned.
+In most cases, the self-tuning can be used to substitute the auto-tuning.
+See Section 3-18.
+If self-tuning is not used (select NONE for SELF), then use auto-tuning for the new process, or set PB1, Tl1 and TD1 with historical values.
+See section 3-19 for auto-tuning operation.
+If the control result is still unsatisfactory, then use manual tuning to improve the control .
+See Section 3-20 for manual tuning.
+ETR-4300 contains a very sophisticated PID and Fuzzy algorithm to achieve a very small overshoot and very quick response to the process if it is properly tuned.